FEAR NOT, YOUR BIRTH WON'T BE RUINED BECAUSE YOU FORGOT THE CURLING IRON. PS SAVE SOME ROOM IN THERE FOR MESH UNDERWEAR.

 NEED: Do your bosoms a favor and bring a nipple cream or balm of your choosing.
 Breastfeeding is likely happening around the clock, so make sure you have something baby-safe on hand for relief.

-NICE TO HAVE: A nursing bra that pulls aside or clips down can be easy when you’re learning the ropes, milk can take a couple of days to come in so if you’re comfortable going bra-free that could be an option as well.
+NICE TO HAVE: A nursing bra that pulls aside or clips down can be easy when you’re learning the ropes, milk can take a couple of days to come in so if you’re comfortable going bra-free that works as well.
+A nursing tank is also a great option so you can get up and go about your biz in some real clothes.

 4. ODDS & ENDS